DeKaN/DeKaN/README.md

 # 💫 About Me:
-I'm Dmitriy, software developer at Piano Software Inc.
+I'm Dmitriy, software developer at T-Bank.

 # 💻 Tech Stack: